Form I-130 Petition for Alien Relative

 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

-What Is a Form I-130?
+What Is a Form I-130, Petition for Alien Relative?

 As a lawful permanent resident (LPR) or a United States Citizen (USC), you can file an I-130 form to start the process of bringing eligible relatives to the United States.
 Form I-130 is formally called the “Petition for Alien Relative.”
 This form is important because it establishes a valid family relationship between you (the LPR or USC) and the person seeking a green card.